-But okay for arguments sake, could “Open All Night” be said to possess a questionable sentiment ?
+But okay for argument’s sake, could “Open All Night” be said to possess a questionable sentiment?
 Well technically, yeah.
-While it remains a gloomy beauty of a song there’s an undeniable thread of judgement and anger running through it.
+While it remains a gloomy beauty of a song, there’s an undeniable thread of judgement and anger running through it.
 But it’s not part of some broader manifesto.
-In fact the critical assertion of misogyny always felt like a bit of a broad and lazy stroke, a bit of selective cherry picking to justify disliking them.
+The critical assertion of misogyny always felt like a bit of a broad and lazy stroke, some selective cherry-picking to justify disliking them.
 The weird part is until these magazine reviews brought it up, I hadn’t really noticed because I was processing what I heard in a really different, naively fantastical way.

 Like some prehistoric form of fan fiction, I was sensing something a little “different” lurking within the songs…something deeply, inherently queer.
-As in, it sounded like some of these love themed songs were addressed to boys.
+As in, it sounded like some of these love-themed songs were addressed to boys.
 It didn’t matter to me how many times Daryl sang the word “girl”, to my ears that was just a red herring.
-It was a classic “Paul Is Dead” scenario, with me twisting and deliberately mishearing words to support my desired theory .
+It was a classic “Paul Is Dead” scenario, with me twisting and deliberately mishearing words to support my desired theory.
 When Daryl sang “I should’ve listened more” I heard it as “I should’ve listened BOY”…and okay, I still do.
-When he trilled “You know I ain’t no danger boy”, I inserted an imaginary comma between the latter 2 words.
+When he trilled “You know I ain’t no danger boy”, I inserted an imaginary comma between the latter two words.

-Rock ‘n Soul was the first bonafide, all killer, no filler H & O hits collection and though it’s now primarily an artifact of the olden days, its initial release was a pretty big deal as it marked the debut of 2 highly anticipated ( by me at least ) new tracks.
-The first, “Say It Isn’t So” is unquestionably one of the greatest H & O songs ever , its echoey, hip-swinging, strutting down the runway tempo is perfectly set by T-Bone Wolk’s booming bassline and it features some of Hall’s absolute finest vocal scenery chewing and word stretching ( “I know that you lie-eeeed” ).
-The other new track, the stuttering and cynical “Adult Education” is not as melodically lush but is still a great sneery, finger wagging, synthesized beast .
-And oh yeah, oh yeah, I’d be remiss if I didn’t mention the video .
-“Adult Education“, the movie, is 4 1/2 minutes of confusingly arcane symbolism, set in an underground tomb and featuring a true star-making performance by John Oates.
-Open shirted with eyebrows vacillating in manner somewhere between Groucho Marx and Milhouse Van Houton from The Simpsons, he aggressively brandishes the neck of a guitar ( the neck, just the neck ) and comes across like some weird aberration of Prince, if Prince couldn’t dance.
-He totally, shamelessly goes for it and serves up a performance is equal parts bold, beautiful and utterly cringeworthy.
+Rock ‘n Soul was the first bonafide, all killer, no filler H & O hits collection and though it’s now primarily an artifact of the olden days, its initial release was a pretty big deal as it marked the debut of two highly anticipated new tracks.
+The first, “Say It Isn’t So” is unquestionably one of the greatest H & O songs ever.
+Its echoey, hip-swinging, strutting down the runway tempo is perfectly set by T-Bone Wolk’s booming bassline and it features some of Hall’s absolute finest vocal scenery-chewing and word stretching ( “I know that you lie-eeeed” ).
+The other new track, the stuttering and cynical “Adult Education” is not as melodically lush but is still a great sneery, finger-wagging, synthesized beast.
+And oh yeah, oh yeah, I’d be remiss if I didn’t mention the video.
+“Adult Education“, the movie, is four and a half minutes of confusingly arcane symbolism, set in an underground tomb and featuring a true star-making performance by John Oates.
+Open-shirted with eyebrows vacillating in a manner somewhere between Groucho Marx and Milhouse Van Houton, he aggressively brandishes the neck of a guitar ( the neck, just the neck ) and comes across like some weird aberration of Prince, if Prince couldn’t dance.
+He totally, shamelessly goes for it and serves up a performance that is equal parts bold, beautiful, and utterly cringeworthy.

 Big Bam Boom (1984)

-You know how around Xmas time there are some houses whose occupants opt for the extreme method of decoration with seizure inducing light displays, elaborate manger scenes, a motorized Santa checking names and reindeer occupying every available surface ?
+You know how around Xmas time there are some houses whose occupants opt for the extreme method of decoration with seizure-inducing light displays, elaborate manger scenes, a motorized Santa checking names, and reindeer occupying every available surface?
 This album is like those houses.
 It’s noisy, synthetic sensory overload.
 Introspection is out of the question.
-But it’s also ridiculously fun, in fact the cover tells you all you need to know.
-Of all the albums H & O made in the 80s there are none more intrinsically, biologically timestamped EIGHTIES than BIG.
+But it’s also ridiculously fun, in fact, the cover tells you all you need to know.
+Of all the albums H & O made in the ’80s there are none more intrinsically, biologically timestamped EIGHTIES than BIG.
 BAM.
 BOOM.
 It is also the last truly great Daryl Hall and John Oates album.
-“Out of Touch” the anthemic lead single ended up being their last # 1 song ever, a notion which if posed at the time would have seemed patently absurd.
-Big Bam Boom serves as a showcase for some top class Daryl Hall end of song improvising with nearly every track featuring some ridiculously clever, virtuosic ad-libbing during the final minute ( or in the case of “Method of Modern Love” the last 2 plus minutes which is total f-ing beauty ).
-Highlights include the handsome “Some Things are Better Left Unsaid” which starts wistfully sad, then like most everything else here, ramps up and increases in volume as things progress, allowing Hall to really wail and the aforementioned “Method…”, the synthetic soul, love pledge that sounds like Smokey Robinson in space, which is kind of who H &O were at that point.
+“Out of Touch” the anthemic lead single ended up being their last #1 song ever, a notion which if posed at the time would have seemed absurd.
+Big Bam Boom serves as a showcase for some top-class Daryl Hall end of song improvising with nearly every track featuring some ridiculously clever, virtuosic ad-libbing during the final minute ( or in the case of “Method of Modern Love” the last two-plus minutes which is total f-ing beauty ).
+Highlights include the handsome “Some Things Are Better Left Unsaid” which starts wistfully sad, then like most everything else here, ramps up and increases in volume as things progress, allowing Hall to really wail, and the aforementioned “Method…”, the synthetic soul, love pledge that sounds like Smokey Robinson in space, which is kind of who H&O were at that point.